marbug/vagrant/DOCS.md

     vagrant destroy

-to terminate it or just stop it by:
+to terminate it.
+Or just stop it by:

     vagrant halt